Rosemar4/Rosemar4/README.md

 👋 Hi, I’m Rosey

  An Electrical & Electronics Engineering student, LAUTECH
-🤖 Exploring embedded systems, computer vision & automation.
-🛠️ Building tools and projects that solve real-world problems.
+🤖 Exploring embedded systems, computer vision, Robotics and Automaton 🛠️ Building tools and projects that solve real-world problems.
 🎯 Passionate about robotics, AI, and turning ideas into working prototypes.
 🧩 I believe every bug has a lesson.